 shows a double-digit rise in almost all the years.
 Annual growth rates fluctuated for most of the

 years within a band between 10% and 20%, with an average annual growth of 17%.
+The rapid rates of growth in property lending

 caused the proportion of total property lending to